Eating and Weight Disorders FAQs

 How do I control my eating disorder during the holidays?

+The holidays can be a difficult time for many people, especially those that struggle with their eating behaviors.
 To the extent possible, maintain a regular, moderate eating pattern; for example, don’t try to compensate for a big holiday meal by eating significantly less before or after.
 It may also be helpful to talk about the holidays beforehand with your doctor or therapist to develop a plan for coping with any anticipated stress.

 Why is it important to find treatment?